UseSolar/Solar/README.md

 2. Press "Sync Fork" near the top of the page
 3. Press "Update Branch"

-## Reporting Issues
+## More Help or Tutorials

-If you are having any kind of issues or error make a [Github Issue](https://github.com/GoStarLight/StarLight/issues) or join [Discord Server](https://discord.gg/Y9tGpfCwUf)
+If you are having any kind of issues or error make a [Github Issue](https://github.com/GoStarLight/StarLight/issues) or join [Discord Server](https://discord.gg/Y9tGpfCwUf) for more tutorials and help

 # Contributors